Rallying-Ogier wins seventh world title in eight years | Sports-Games

 Sebastien Ogier clinched the world rally championship for the seventh time in eight years after the Frenchman won the season-ending Rally Monza on Sunday.

-Tanak finished 1.4 seconds ahead of Spanish team mate Dani Sordo, to clinch the manufacturers' title for Hyundai for the second season in a row.
+Tanak finished 1.4 seconds ahead of Spanish team mate Dani Sordo, to clinch the manufacturers' title for Hyundai -- five points clear of Toyota -- for the second season in a row.

 ALSO READ